top of page

 Q. Do you work with aggressive dogs?

-Yes, I do.
-Many of the dogs I work with show aggression due to fear, frustration, or pain.
-I take a safety-first, welfare-led approach and never put you or your dog in situations they aren’t ready for.
+I take a safety-first, trauma-informed approach, never putting you or your dog in situations they are not ready for.

 Q. Do you offer support for rescue dogs?